canopy-js/canopy-js/README.md

 Multiple points regard the same thing.
 Thus can explanations be merged.
 Points about the same thing are collected.
-A point in two places is merged.
+A point in two places combined.
-We keep track of sources, yet put like ones together.
+Keep track of sources, yet put like together.
 This is what we do when we read.
 We create a merged understanding.
-One that indexes multiple sources.
+An index from multiple sources.
 So why only transmit the documents?
-We can transmit the index itself.
+Transmit the index itself.

 #### 6. In explanation, data is metadata